thatdevsherry/mobile-connect-profile/README.md

+**My internship has been completed.
+I won't be developing this project further but will still accept contributions if any.**

+**Feel free to fork this and work on it.
+I did develop it to at least have a base to build upon.**

 # GSMA Mobile Connect Profile Implementation

 This is part of my internship work at Ufone.
 It aims to directly be used or serve as a blueprint for implementing Mobile Connect.